Definition of a Team: A group of people with a high degree of interdependence geared toward the achievement of a goal or the completion of a task.

 - Develop cohesion through learning more about your employees and their likes and dislikes

-- Encouraging, modeling, and valuing diversity
+- Encouraging, modelling, and valuing diversity

 - Doing social things together